Skip to content

 Styles helper

-This repository provides a styles helper function that simplifies DOM manipulation.
+One of the main usage of Interpol is to animate DOM element style properties.
+The API provide styles, a core helper function to simplify the DOM manipulation.
 The function uses a DOM cache to associate multiple transformation functions with the same DOM element at the same time.

 Definition: